armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 title: "Armory Agent for Kubernetes Quick Start Installation"
 linkTitle: "Quick Start"
 description: >
-  Install quickly using this guide.
+  Leearn how to install the Armory Agent in your Kubernetes and Spinnaker environments.
 weight: 2
 ---

-> This guide is for experienced Kubernetes and Spinnaker users.
+> This guide is for experienced Kubernetes and Spinnaker<sup>TM</sup> users.

 ## Compatibility matrix